STAM-NDSU/UnderstandingTestDeletion/README.md

 The repository is divided into two groups:

-- **testdelbench** : It contains all the input, configuration, results, artifacts and script files used to identify deleted tests and test deletion commits.
+- **deltestbench** : It contains all the input, configuration, results, artifacts and script files used to identify deleted tests and test deletion commits.
 - **FAST-R** : Similary, it contains all the files and configurations required to evaluate the effectiveness of FAST-R appraoches to identify developer deleted tests.

 ## Reproducing Results